kishoremn11/starter-academic/content/home/skills_cad.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 50

 title: Skills
-subtitle: CAE Software
+subtitle: CAD Software

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.